-Additionally, by as early as June 1, 2023, existing European patents, and European patent applications, upon grant of a patent, will have the option of becoming a Unitary Patent, which will be subject to the jurisdiction of the Unitary Patent Court (UPC).
-During a sunrise period, set to begin March 1, 2023, European patent owners will have the ability to opt out of being subjected to the jurisdiction of the UPC.
+Additionally, as of June 1, 2023, existing European patents, and European patent applications, upon grant of a patent, have the option of becoming a Unitary Patent, which will be subject to the jurisdiction of the Unified Patent Court (UPC).
+During a sunrise period that began on March 1, 2023, European patent owners have the ability to opt out of being subjected to the jurisdiction of the UPC.
 The option of a Unitary Patent will be a significant change in European patent practice.
 As the UPC is a new court system, there is no precedent for the court, increasing the uncertainty of any litigation in the UPC.